Sam-Osian/submission-joss/paper/paper.md

 end-to-end workflow of loading, screening, and analysing PFD data.
 By combining large language models (LLMs) and Vision-LLMs, the toolkit extracts structured information from both text and scanned reports.
-Users can perform plain-English searches of reports, assign custom thematic labels, and extract features (such as recurring themes) at scale, enabling timely analysis and supporting rapid policy responses.
+Users can perform plain-English searches of reports, assign custom thematic labels, and extract features at scale, enabling timely analysis and rapid policy responses.

 # Statement of need